cal3368/Chess/docs/Proposal.md

   "view" module (e.g., a "text view" module that could be replaced by a "GUI view" module).

+We will represent the game using the model-view-controller design.
 We can represent each chess piece as an algebraic data type where they can get the color, chess type and the coordinate it is currently in.
-In addition, we can represent the 8x8 chessboard as an array of arrays where we represent each coordinate as a Maybe data type `[[Maybe Chesspiece]]`.
+In addition, we can represent the 8x8 chessboard as an array of arrays where we represent each coordinate as a Maybe data type.
+This woud fullfill a text view module which could possibly be replaced by a GUI view module if it seems doable.
+Each sqaure in the board can be represented by a data type that either contains a chess piece or is Empty `[[Maybe Chesspiece]]`.
+The functionality of the game will be contained in the model-controller module.
+This module will contain functions related to moving the pieces, determining validity of moves, and determining a winner.
+We may also need a data type to represent whether the game is over or not.
+The view module will just visually represent the internal state of the game kept by the model-controller module.

+Some important data structures: piece color square board gameOver

+Some important functions:
+  checkCheckmate :: (Whether game is over) -> Bool checKMove :: move -> Bool
+  showBoard
+  move
+  removePiece
+  promotePiece (if pawn reaches other side)

 ## Testing
 - Thoughts on testing.
 These might include critical functions or data structures that will be given [`tasty`](https://hackage.haskell.org/package/tasty) tests.

 We can test the process of the movement of a chess piece as well as the display of the chess board.
 Input validation will also need to be tested in case it is out of bounds or invalid.
+It will be helpful to include as many tests as posible as we build up the game to ensure all possibilities are functioning.

 ## Stretch Goals
 - Thoughts on a "minimal viable product" and "stretch goals".
 Be sure to review